flowdy/treasuredb/README.md

 1. Ensure sqlite3 is installed

-1. Run the test suite: `bash schema.t.sh` (on Linux and unix systems)
+1. Run the test suite: `./test.sh` (on Linux and unix systems with Bash installed)

         # Or go by foot and test manually a little bit further
         treasuredb $ sqlite3